 For more information about getting involved with Green Teams, please contact Residence Life & Housing.

 UD participates in Recyclemania, a national competition held over eight weeks in the spring semester.
 Schools compete in different categories to see which institution can collect the largest amount of recycling per capita, the largest amount of total recyclables, or the least amount of waste per capita.
 Students involved with this initiative will focus on promoting the campaign to students, encouraging participation, and providing weekly reports as to which complex is currently in first place.
-This initiative will also require students to actively liaison with Dining Services, Grounds and Facilities & Auxiliary Services.
+This initiative will also require students to actively liaison with Dining Services and Facilities, Real Estate & Auxiliary Services.

 Students involved with this initiative will focus on promoting campaigns designed to encourage proper deposits into the single-stream recycling system.
 If the group feels that basic education around using single-stream is necessary, efforts can focus there.
 In addition, creative efforts such as “Trash Chats”, or making a video regarding what happens to recycling at a sorting facility, are encouraged.